Xorizn/scraper-jsc/README.md

 - [Downloads](#downloads): A scraper for downloading videos and audio
 - [News](#news): Scraper news websites, like CNBC and CNN, are online platforms that aggregate news content from various sources to provide users with a comprehensive view of the news.
 - [Search](#search): A scraper website search is a type of search engine that operates by automatically gathering information from other websites, typically without permission.
+- [Islamic](#islamic): A scraper website for Islamic content, such as Surah and Jadwal Sholat, can be built using JavaScript ES Modules.
+- [Images](#images): A scraper image downloads tool is a program that can automatically download images from various websites, similar to the functionality of Pinterest.

 ## Downloads